 Eat: There are so many delicious places to eat in Wilmington!
 Whether you’re slamming burritos at Flaming Amy’s or hanging out by the Riverwalk downtown at Elijah’s, you’re bound to have a delicious experience.

 Stay: Stay right along the river at The Ballast Hotel.
 Ask for a waterfront room to ensure you wake to views of Battleship North Carolina.
 If you’d like a more secluded stay, we’ve compiled a list of some of the Airbnbs in Wilmington.

 Which of These Day Trips in North Carolina is Your Favorite?

 We hope these incredible day trips in North Carolina give you ideas for your next quick getaway.
-If you’re familiar with some of these options we picked, we’d love to know your thoughts about them.
-If there are day trip spots you think we should add, let us know and tell us why!
+If you’re familiar with some of the options we picked, we’d love to know your thoughts about them.
+If there are day trip spots you think we should add, let us know, and tell us why!